 Ukiyo-e didn’t just depict everyday life; they were like the Instagram of the Edo period.
 Everything from famous actors, beautiful geishas, and sumo wrestlers to folklore and landscapes found their way onto these prints.
 They were also super trendy – you could find them in shops, tea houses, and pretty much anywhere.

 Ukiyo-e had a significant influence on Western art.
 When these prints made their way to Europe in the late 19th century, they influenced the art nouveau and Impressionist movement, and even today, you can see their echoes in modern art and pop culture.

 These vintage Japanese woodcut prints of Utagawa Kuniyoshi are all in the Public Domain.
 Which means you are free to print and use them as you wish.

 Just click on the title of the Japanese woodcut print you want to download.
-A large copy of the Utagawa Kuniyoshi prints will open in a new tab on your device.
-If you right-click on that print you will have the option to save it to your hard drive.
+A large copy of the image will open in a new tab on your device.
+If you right-click on that print, you can save it to your hard drive.

 Bando Mitsugoro was a Kabuki actor.
 Kabuki is a classical Japanese dance-drama.

 The next three Japanese woodcut prints are part of the same series and displayed together as one.